noahehall/theBookOfNoah/_javascript.md

           - input handler = style write
           - js = style read
           - ===== forced synchronous layout
 ##### low bandwidth & high latency
   - emulate networking throttling to ensure adequate performance in a variety of connectivity conditions
+  - skipped: check javascript_performance.md for extensive information on this section
 ##### PRPL
+  - PRPL: pattern that takes advantage of modern web platform features to granularly deliver mobile web expieriences more quickly
+    1. PUSH: critical resources for the initial uRL router
+    2. RENDER: initial route
+    3. PRE-CACHE: remaining routes
+    4. LAZY-LOAD: and create remaning routes on demand
+  - benefits of PRPL
+    1. minimum time to interactive
+    2. maximum caching efficiency, espcially overtime as updates are released
+    3. simplicity of development and deployment
+  - requirements to use PRPL
+    1. single page app
+    2. the main entry pont of the app is served from every valid routes
+      - all resource urls in the entrypoin tneed to be absolute, since it may be served from non-top-level urls
+    3. the app-shell: which includes the top-level applogic, router, etc
+    4. lazy loaded fragments of the app: a fragment can represent the code for a particular view, or other code that can be loaded lazily
+    5.
 ##### [Chrome DevTools](https://developers.google.com/web/tools/setup/)

 ## AJAX: XMLHttpRequest, Fetch